Policy: Unsatisfactory performance and misconduct

 Managing unsatisfactory performance and misconduct

 - Unsatisfactory performance or misconduct that is not remediated may result in disciplinary action.
-Serious misconduct may result in termination of employment
+Serious misconduct may result in termination of employment.

 6. A staff member:

-- will be afforded procedural fairness;
+- is afforded procedural fairness;

 - may seek procedural advice from Human Resources;